Digital-Methods-HASS/au590745_Olesen_VictorHarbo/README.md

 # au590745_Olesen_VictorHarbo
 My workspace for Digital Methods for Historians 2019

-This repository consists of to parts
+This repository consists of two parts

 The first being my learning journal from the course "Digital methods for Historians 2019" and the other being my final project for that course